SERVE: LOCAL MISSIONS

 Join us throughout the year for SERVE SATURDAYS as we head out into the community and serve in Jesus' name!
 There are ways for everyone to jump in and help, both on-site and in the community.
 Stay tuned for the next date and project details!
 If you have any questions, please contact Jim Hill.

-In 2018, we received a donation expressly earmarked to build a habitat-style home for one of our church members, and we are excited to partner with Habitat for Humanity once again to build a four-bedroom home for HHPC member Thelma Byas, her daughter Sherry, son Maurice, and great-grandson Elijah.
+In 2018, we received a donation expressly earmarked to build a habitat-style home for one of our church members, and we are excited to partner with Habitat for Humanity to build a four-bedroom home for HHPC member Thelma Byas, her daughter Sherry, son Maurice, and great-grandson Elijah.
 We broke ground in early May of 2019, and we'll have ongoing volunteer opportunities throughout the project.
 Join us in living out our HHPC Mission Statement as we “live in deep community and serve the needs of others” - in this case, one of our own church members.

 OUR LOCAL PARTNERSHIPS: